syncfusion/ej2-angular-docs/src/documenteditor/document-editor/styles.md

 ---
 title: "Working with Styles"
 component: "DocumentEditor"
-description: "Learn the types of styles supported in JavaScript document editor and how to create a style for the document, and apply it for selected contents."
+description: "Learn the types of styles supported in Angular document editor and how to create a style for the document, and apply it for selected contents."
 ---

 # Styles